-I was out with college friends, drinking as I usually did.
-I’d gotten into the bar somehow, even though I’m not even 21.
-While there, I drank more — raspberry kamikazes, to be exact.
+I had been out with college friends, drinking as I usually did.
+I’d gotten into the bar somehow, even though I wasn’t even 21.
+While there, I drank more—raspberry kamikazes, to be exact.
 At bar close, my friends tried to persuade my to leave with them, but I was hellbent on going back to my dorm.
 I set off on my own, obviously drunk, and the cops picked me up.
-My blood alcohol content was .34, extremely high for someone my size.
+My blood alcohol content was .34, which extremely high for someone my size.
 It was all normal for me though, since this was how I normally drank.
-They took me to the hospital and called my parents.
+The cops took me to the hospital and called my parents.

 In retrospect, this rock bottom of mine was a long time coming.
 Let me back up a few years, and you’ll see what I mean.